 I came via Keokuk, Iowa, and there called on Mr. Hiatt.
 He is an invalid, as represented, and broken up generally.
 He says his books were left in Mr. Tisdale's keeping, who died.
 His widow shipped the books to Keokuk, and that they were partially destroyed, and at present no information can be gleaned therefrom, so that it is impossible to go into an investigation of the books or accounts.
+Paul Akin, interpreter, whose first certificate great stress is laid upon, now says that he was not present when the books, etc., were before the business committee, although his former certificate field with the original papera, distinctly says he in-

-Paul Akin, interpreter, whose first certificate great stress is laid upon, now says that he was not present when the books, etc., were before the business committee, although his former certificate, filed with the original papers, distinctly says he interpreted and design of the stress of the st terpreted and advised in the case and investigation, and also that he knew the amount to be correct.
+Paul Akin, interpreter, whose first certificate great stress is laid upon, now says that he was not present when the books, etc., were before the business committee, although his former certificate, filed with the original papers, distinctly says he interpreted and advised in the case and investigation, and also that he knew the amount to be correct.
 This man understands English, is a half-breed, and can read and write.
 He knew what he was signing on both occasions, but on the last I put the questions directly to him, and from his looks and conduct at the time I am of the opinion that but little weight can be given his opinions or statements where his interest is at stake, and in this case I believe he has an interest.
 See his affidavit, marked B, and then read the one printed in the report of Congressional committee.
-The last I believe to be nearly the truth; that is, leaving out the part where he says he did not know what he was signing.
+The last I believe to be nearly the truth ; that is, leaving out the part where he rays he did not know what he was signing.
 He did know very well.
+Black Dog, I believe, has stated the truth in this statement, made October 27, 1886,